jhonderson/plaid-to-aspirebudget/README.md

 ### Set up the code in App Script

 1. Go to your Aspire Budget Google spreadsheet.
 2. Go to Extensions -> Apps Script.
-Name your project, we will assume it is called **Aspire** in this tutorial.
+Name your project, this guide will assume you called it **Aspire**.
-3. In the Apps Script editor.
-Copy the content of the script [Code.gs](Code.gs) in this repo and pasted in the App Script editor, in the `Code.gs` file.
+3. Copy the content of the script [Code.gs](Code.gs) from this repo and pasted in the App Script editor, in the `Code.gs` file.

 Configure Plaid credentials:
 ```javascript